Cranbrook

 Cranbrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Cranbrook, as per the latest Census evaluation, 81.5% of dwellings were houses with the remaining 18.6% comprising semi-detached homes, apartments, and other types.
-This is comparable to Non-Metro Qld's breakdown of 81.3% houses and 18.7% other dwellings.
-Home ownership in Cranbrook stood at 34.6%, with mortgaged properties at 32.2% and rented ones at 33.2%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent in Cranbrook was $293, compared to Non-Metro Qld's $305.
-Nationally, Cranbrook's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Cranbrook's dwelling structure, as per the latest Census, was 81.5% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
+Home ownership in Cranbrook stood at 34.6%, with mortgaged dwellings at 32.2% and rented ones at 33.2%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,517.
+Median weekly rent in Cranbrook was $293, compared to Non-Metro Qld's $305.
+Nationally, Cranbrook's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing